 Every year, the Village of Schaumburg establishes a five-year Capital Improvement Plan (CIP).
 The plan prioritizes investments that will be made to roadways, water and sewer utilities, street lights, sidewalks, parking lots, traffic signals, and buildings.
 The five-year plan represents a significant undertaking and serves as a catalyst for maintaining a high quality of life, supporting the local economy and fostering economic growth.

-The Schaumburg Village Board unanimously voted on January 8, 2019, to approve a $224 million multi-year Capital Improvement Plan.
-The 2019/20 -2023/24 CIP establishes priorities and funding for the village’s improvement projects.
+The 2020/21 -2024/25 CIP establishes priorities and funding for the village’s improvement projects.
 The CIP is updated annually and represents the village’s commitment to sustaining its roadways, infrastructure and community facilities in an appropriate state of repair and to constructing new infrastructure where existing assets have surpassed their useful life.

 The first year of the CIP is incorporated into the annual budget and the remaining four years of the plan are used for planning purposes.
 Projects may change from year to year depending on needs and funding opportunities.

-The village will continue to invest in the North Schaumburg TIF District by completing Progress Parkway, a new roadway on the former Motrola Solutions campus that will connect Meacham and Algonquin roads.
+The village will continue to invest in the North Schaumburg TIF District by beginning improvements at the intersection of Meacham and Algonquin Roads.
 The plan also provides for a number of pedestrian safety initiatives such as pedestrian signal improvements and enhanced crosswalks at various locations throughout the village.

 View the approved Capital Improvement Plan.